Adnan Hamad: Playing career

 Adnan was born in Samarra, Iraq, the son of a wealthy land-owning family.
-Hed started his career with the Samarra in 1975 juniors at the age of 14 before.
-In 1982 Adnan was called up by the famous Iraq national coach Wathiq Naji to join the Salah-Al-Deen club, where he spending only one season with Salah-Al-Deen club which they won the Iraq Super League cup of the 1982–83 season.
+He started his career with Samarra juniors in 1975 at the age of 14.
+In 1982, Adnan was called up by the famous Iraq national coach Wathiq Naji to join Salahaddin Football Club, where he spending only one season.
+There, he won the Iraq Super League cup during 1982–83 season.

-Yugoslav coach Miodgard Stankovic known as Aba later called the young Adnan into the Iraq Under-19 team. later he moved to Baghdad and signed for Al-Zawraa.
+Yugoslav coach Miodrag Stankovic.
+Stankovic later called a young Adnan into the Iraq Under-19 team.
+Later, Adnan moved to Baghdad and signed for Al-Zawraa.
 In 1984, he was called up by Ammo Baba to the Iraq national football team for the 1984 Gulf Cup.
 He later went on to make over 20 appearances for the national team winning the 1985 Pan-Arab Games & and 1985 Arab Cup.
 He also played for Al-Talaba and Al-Tayaran club teams in Iraq.